akcarsten/bitfinex_api/README.md

 ---
 ## Further information

-For a full documentation of all API commands and what parameters are needed to run them check out the Bitfinex API documentation for [public endpoints](https://docs.bitfinex.com/docs/public-endpoints) and the documentation for the [private endpoints](https://docs.bitfinex.com/docs/rest-auth).
+For a full documentation of all API commands and what parameters are needed to run them, check out the Bitfinex API documentation for [public endpoints](https://docs.bitfinex.com/docs/public-endpoints) and the documentation for the [private endpoints](https://docs.bitfinex.com/docs/rest-auth) of the V1 API.

+For the V2 API you can find the reference [here](https://docs.bitfinex.com/v2/reference).

 All endpoints should be included in this API.
 In case of changes or bugs please let me know.